AssetFetch/spec/spec.md

 ### Query payloads

 The payload of all queries sent from a client to a provider MUST be encoded as [`application/x-www-form-urlencoded`](https://url.spec.whatwg.org/#application/x-www-form-urlencoded), the same format that is used by standard HTML forms.
-Simple lists of items are implemented using a delimiter of the provider's choice.
-This choice is communicated by the provider to the client along with the other query variables.
+When using variable queries, lists of items are implemented using a delimiter of the provider's choice.
+This choice is communicated by the provider to the client along with the other query parameters.

 An example for a valid query payload is shown below.
 ```